What are silverfish?

 Silverfish are more dangerous to our property and food than they are to us.
 Silverfish love to feed on a variety of things, including cellulose, glue, dead insects, and dry goods stored in the pantry.
 When feeding, they cause problems like contaminating food and damaging books, wallpaper, stored clothes, and rugs.

 It is important to remember that if silverfish can find their way into your home, so can other pests, which could cause a lot more damage.
-Also, because silverfish have high moisture needs, their presence could indicate a moisture problem around your home that you need to address.
+Also, because silverfish have high moisture needs, their presence could indicate a moisture concern around your home that you need to address.

 Why do I have a silverfish problem?